Nagendra1997/mesibo-documentation/filter.md

 ```

-To get the configuaration details stored into `filter_config_t`, the config helper function `get_config_filter` is called.
+To get the configuaration details the config helper function `get_config_filter` is called.
-The list of blocked words is a single string (It the list of name-value pairs in configuration items, `blocked_words` is the `name` and comma seprated blocked words is the `value` which is stored as a SINGLE string). `strtok` breaks down the string into a sequence of tokens.
+The list of blocked words is a single string (It is a `value` in the list of name-value pairs in configuration items. `blocked_words` is the `name` and the list of comma seprated blocked words is the `value` which is stored as a SINGLE string). `strtok` breaks down the string into a sequence of tokens.
 We traverse through the sequence and store each blocked word in an array.
 ```cpp

 filter_config_t* get_config_filter(mesibo_module_t* mod, module_configs_t* config){